Helping People Bridge the Spiritual and Mundane

 Typical Issues Addressed

 As a psychotherapist, I believe that respecting a person’s religious beliefs is similar to honoring their ethnic or cultural diversity.
 I don’t attempt to define spiritual truth or favor any religious tradition.
 I have worked successfully with people of various beliefs and traditions that honor the wisdom of basic human kindness.
 I only address spiritual concerns if a person brings these to therapy.
 Although the following list is not complete, issues we may address psychologically include:

 - Wondering whether to cling to belief or also allow learning through experience

-- Concerns about a spiritual teacher or guru
+- Concerns about a spiritual teacher, guru, pastor or priest

 - Perplexed with the Higher Power concept in 12-step programs

 - Discerning spiritual bypass — where spirituality is used as defense — from giving spiritual practices enough chance to succeed

 - Overcoming spiritual inflation — often people first having spiritual experiences can develop a sense of specialness.
 I don’t believe a person needs any spiritual experiences to live a spiritual life, one that is focused on love, truth, integrity and service

 - Health issues